jonlov/Jhon-Music/README.md

 ## Installation

-To run this project local, clone the git and then inside the folder with the terminal run
+To run this project local, clone the git and then inside the folder with the terminal run **(If you dont have nodejs installed, install it first)**

 ```
 npm install
 ```

-and then (if you dont have bower install it first).
+and then **(If you dont have bower installed, install it first)**

 ```
 bower install